 Dentures are a great way to replace missing teeth.
 Unlike dental bridges, dentures are removable.
 There are both full and partial dentures.
 Full dentures replace an entire arch of teeth and partial dentures replace one or two teeth in your smile.
 In both cases, replacement teeth are connected to a gum-colored base.
 Dentures typically worn during the day and taken out before bedtime to allow the gums to rest.

-If you are a candidate for dentures, our dentists, Dr. Robert Brian Kane, Dr. Doris Chan and Dr. Luke St. Marie, at Valley Dental Group will first make impressions of your teeth and mouth to determine the size and shape of the dentures.
+If you are a candidate for dentures, our dentists, Dr. Luke St Marie and Dr. Christine Chen, at Valley Dental Group will first make impressions of your teeth and mouth to determine the size and shape of the dentures.
 When your dentures are ready, you may need to wear them for 24 hours a day at first to keep your remaining teeth from drifting out of alignment, to help your mouth and gums adjust or to determine if any adjustments are needed.

 Tooth loss can happen at any stage of life, but it is most common for adults over the age of 40.
 Whatever your age may be, the need for dentures typically arises when you are a dental bridge would not be a good fit or you are not a candidate for implants.
 Dentures can help improve your ability to eat, restore your smile, keep any remaining teeth in place and make speaking easier.